JuDelCo/Core/README.md

 JuCore
 =====================

-JuCore is a service locator with lots of useful services to ease the development of C# applications and games.
+Service locator with lots of useful services and util classes to ease the development of C# apps and games.

 Any feedback is welcome !